 Ease of Use: Blocks are extremely easy to use.
 The weight of the blocks can be a minor deterrence for some people but the stacking systems are reliable and easy to understand.

 Advantages: Easy to learn how to use.
 Cheaper.
 Wide variety of color choices.
 Different stacking methods.
 Reliable for keeping dirt contained.

 Limitations: Corners and decorative walls are harder to obtain and need special pieces or to be cut in half.
 Curves are difficult.
 Can be extremely heavy and labor intensive.
 Not as unique.

 Natural Stone Retaining Wall

-What are they: Natural stone pieces like boulders are stacked to create a wall.
+What are they: Natural stone pieces (like boulders) stacked to create a wall.
 There are different natural stone materials available.
-Boulder walls are a popular option.
-You stack very large (and very heavy) boulders in a line.
+Boulder walls are a popular option, created by stacking very large (and very heavy) boulders in a line.
 Dirt is stopped from coming through the gaps using landscape fabric.
-There are also Rubble Walls.
-These walls are a random assortment of boulders and rocks to create a unique wall at every single property.
+There are also rubble walls.
+These walls are made from a random assortment of boulders and rocks to create a unique wall.
 You can use gravel to fill in the cracks behind the rocks.
-Cut Stone are the other type of natural stone walls.
-Stone is cut down to thinner pieces which are then stacked on top of each other.
+Cut stone is used for one other type of natural stone walls.
+In this method, stone is cut down to thinner pieces, which are then stacked on top of each other.
 Every stone is cut differently so the wall has a unique, natural look.

-Stay-Together-ness: No mortar or locking systems needed here.
-Just patience and heavy equipment or big muscles.
-When building these types of walls, you pick out each individual rock or boulder to fit in spot needed.
-This is isn’t so bad with a cut rock wall where each piece isn’t that expensive, but it can be hard when moving around 80+ lb boulders.
+Stay-Together-ness: No mortar or locking systems needed here, just patience and heavy equipment or big muscles.
+When building these types of walls, you pick out each individual rock or boulder to fit in each spot as needed.
+This is isn’t so bad with a cut rock wall where each piece isn’t that expensive, but it can be hard when moving around 80+ pound boulders.